Your Money

 Coming Soon

-August 17 Public Hearing Formal public comment on the adopted budget.
+August 17 Public Hearing (start time TBD) Formal public comment on the adopted budget.
 This is the last opportunity before the council votes.
+The start time will be set by the city's official hearing notice, published in early August.

 March 23 Workshop: The FY2027 Fiscal Picture